Sindrex/9dotproblem/README.md

 ## Integration with Qualtrics
 Valid as of 02.10.2019.

-This system has support for Qualtrics in two ways: It can redirect the user to a Qualtrics survey at the end of their test and pass along their ID, and it can be redirected to from a Qualtrics survey and recieve the participant's assigned ID from there.
+This system has support for Qualtrics in two ways:
+ 1. It can redirect the user to a Qualtrics survey at the end of their test and pass along their ID.
+ 2. Qualtrics can redirect to the system and pass along the user's ID and whether or not the system shall redirect

-There are multiple ways of doing this, but we will show a way to integrate with Qualtrics so both of these options are possible.
+Here's one way to integrate with Qualtrics so both of these options are possible.

-### How to integrate with Qualtrics
+### How to setup Qualtrics
   1. Create a survey in Qualtrics.
   2. Open up "Survey Flow".
   3. Add a new element.
 Click "Embedded Data".